PVieira04/CI-project-1/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab .
-  - From the source section drop-down menu, select the Master Branch
+  - Under the "Code and automation" section, click on "Pages"
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Under "Build and Deployment", select the option "Deploy from a branch" for "Source", and for "Branch", select "main".

 The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html